Communicating devolution: A guide to keeping it simple

 We also created a ‘message house’ of sorts – but one based not on blue skies visions but on everyday examples.
 The aim was to provide the outline the questions that would need to be answered to make devolution clear, tangible and personally relevant (see below image).

-You can read the pilot here and see all the resources in the pack here.
-None of them are revolutionary in terms of wording or design, but what they demonstrated, during the project, was the value of meeting people where they are.
+You can read the pilot here.
+None of the resources in the pack are revolutionary in terms of wording or design, but what they demonstrated, during the project, was the value of meeting people where they are.

 On other constitutional questions, many of the same principles surely apply.
 Only once people are on the same page – only once there’s a set of basics that everyone can agree on – can politicians start to deliver their broad, aspirational pitch.